AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 >[!AVAILABILITY]
 >
->* This functionality is available to customers who have purchased the Real-Time CDP Prime and Ultimate package, Adobe Journey Optimizer, or Customer Journey Analytics.
+>* This functionality is available to customers who have purchased the Real-Time CDP Prime or Ultimate package, Adobe Journey Optimizer, or Customer Journey Analytics.
 Contact your Adobe representative for more information.

 This article explains the workflow required to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage location, such as [!DNL Amazon S3], SFTP locations, or [!DNL Google Cloud Storage] by using the Experience Platform UI.